jkchandalia/toximeter/README.md

 This version of the deployment is a serverless deployment where the cloud service will manage all of the infrastructure and scaling.
 An even better way to deploy this for the Chrome extension would be client-side using using a javascript model.

 Another possibility for consuming the model is a simple front-end displaying the toxicity of several twitter topics, i.e., politics and the pandemic.

+## Improvements

+The data used to train the models and the data that the model is scoring is qualitatively different, Wikipedia comments vs. Twitter comments.
+The available data provided a starting point but the full system would take a sample of the scored twitter comments the model and send them out to be labeled as toxic/nontoxic.
+The model would then need to be retrained periodically.
+The full monitoring solution would note changes in the toxicity scoring distributions over time and offer spot-checking capabilities for a small sample of comments.

+Notably, commercially available versions of this type of model have not necessarily performed well:

+1. Tune, a Chrome extension: https://chrome.google.com/webstore/detail/tune-experimental/gdfknffdmmjakmlikbpdngpcpbbfhbnp?hl=en
+2. Perspective API, an API for toxicity labeling from Jigsaw